You might be purchasing a new laptop and have seen on-site warranty in its specifications, but you don’t know what it means.

 Here, we have mentioned a step-by-step process to claim onsite warranty from the manufacturer or warranty provider:

-For example, if you bought the laptop from an HP retailer, go to the official website of HP and find their contact information or check the warranty documentation that came with your laptop.
+For example, if you bought the laptop from an HP retailer, go to the official website of HP and find their contact information or check the warranty documentation that came with your laptop to get customer support number or email

-Step 2: Provide details about the problem – When you contact the manufacturer or warranty provider, you will need to provide details about the problem you are experiencing with your laptop.
+When you contact the customer service of your laptop provider, you will need to tell them details about the problem you are experiencing with your laptop.

-Step 3: Schedule an appointment – If the issue cannot be resolved remotely, the warranty provider will schedule an appointment for a technician to come to your location and repair your laptop.
+If the issue cannot be resolved remotely, the support team will schedule an appointment for a technician to come to your location and fix your problem.

 What is Offsite Warranty for Laptop?

-Offsite warranty is the opposite of onsite warranty.
-In offsite warranty, the manufacturer or warranty provider provides repair and maintenance services for the laptop at a service center or repair facility.
+Offsite warranty is the just opposite of onsite warranty.
+In offsite warranty, the warranty provider repair and maintenance services for the laptop at a service center or repair facility.

 Let’s make it simple to understand.
 Offsite warranty means that you have to go to a service center or send your laptop for repair.